yylluu/dumbo/README.md

    To run BDT variants instead of Dumbo-2, edit line-12 in run_local_network_test.sh to replace "dumbo" by "bdt" or "rbc-bdt" before executing the shell script.

 3. If you would like to test the code among AWS cloud servers (with Ubuntu 18.84 LTS).
-Please use our provided aws_ip_tool.py to generate new hoest.config to reflect your AWS IP addresses; then you can follow the commands inside run_local_network_test.sh to remotely start the protocols at all servers.
+You can follow the commands inside run_local_network_test.sh to remotely start the protocols at all servers.
 An example to conduct the WAN tests from your PC side terminal can be:
    ```
    N = 64